tnebooks/10th-science/question_v2/science/1-mark-questions/is-known-as-a-time-messenger.md

 ---
-choices: []
+choices:
+  - Thyroxine
+  - Insulin
+  - Adrenaline
 answers:
-  - TBD
+  - Melatonin
 ---

-Is known as a ‗time messenger‘----?
+Which hormone is known as a 'time messenger' ----?